reaktoro/optima/DEVELOPING.md

 # Developing

-To contribute developing `Optima`, we have a structured developing mode in order to have almost the same environment for everyone.
+To contribute to developing `Optima`, we have a structured developing mode to have almost the same environment for everyone.
 Below we describe the workflow to develop `Optima`.
-All the instructions below should be executed inside the Project root directory.
+All the instructions below should be executed inside the project root directory.

 ## Guidelines for developing mode installation